-Criteria Application Questions Project Statement 1.
-Please provide a clear and concise one-sentence description of the CCL project.
+Criteria Application Questions Project Statement Please provide a clear and concise one-sentence description of the CCL project.
 (Maximum of 200 characters.)
-Need and Program 2.
-Please describe the need or opportunity you are working to address that will expand Overview or improve career connected learning for Hawaii's students, emerging workers and (narrative answer) employers.
+Need and Program Overview (narrative answer) 2.
+Please describe the need or opportunity you are working to address that will expand or improve career connected learning for Hawaii's students, emerging workers and employers.
 Provide current data reflecting this need, preferably in the communities to be served.
 What are your key strategies and the major elements of the program, and when do they take place?
 Describe the demographics of your target population including number participating and location.
 How does your program fit into the landscape of existing efforts?
-Provide evidence that the program is addressing the need. (max 4,000 characters = 1 page) CCL Indicators 3.
+Provide evidence that the program is addressing the need. (max 4,000 characters = 1 page) CCL Indicators (drop down menu) 3.
 Which of the following CCL indicator(s) does your program address?
-Select all that (drop down menu) apply and provide numbers for those selected.
-3.a. - For applications in the K-8 th grade category: ☐ More elementary and middle school students participate in STEM-related career awareness and exploration activities.
+Select all that apply and provide numbers for those selected.